Strength Power and Muscular Endurance

 What is Power?

-Or in other words, power is moving weight as explosive (fast) as possible, which differentiates it from strength.
+Or in other words, power is moving weight as explosive (fast) as possible, which differentiates power development from it from strength.

 What is the difference between muscular endurance and conditioning?

-By that same logic, performing a single max effort thruster may not stress the cardiovascular system, but if you completed CrossFit workout Fran—which is three rounds, 21-15- and 9 reps, for time of 95-pound thrusters and pull-ups—your cardio might be taxed.
+By that same logic, performing a single max effort thruster may not stress the same muscle strength or cardiovascular system, but if you completed CrossFit workout Fran—which is three rounds, 21-15- and 9 reps, for time of 95-pound thrusters and pull-ups—your cardio might be taxed.

 Now conditioning is not all about cardio.
 If that were the case, then all the best runners in the world, especially the long-distance runners, would be the best conditioned.
 However, running long distance is not the only expression of physical ability and therefore not the only aspect of conditioning.

 We define fitness as the ability to do work.
 Conditioning should be viewed in the same way.
 The more work a person can do, without rest period the fitter he or she is.
 The more work a person can do in a constrained time without rest, the more conditioned he or she is.

 Now, those are loose definitions subject to interpretation and meant to reflect our views on the topics, not necessarily world views.
 Some people will mirror our views while some will not, but our views are the product of the education and experience we received.
 They are good views and will serve you well if you use them.

 Conditioning work is varied.
 Fran is one example of conditioning work, as is running long distances, but the following would also be